Story Time: Papa Was a Rollin’ Stone

 As you may have read I’m a 90s kid, I recommend you check out Story Time: 90s Kid Alert.
 I was born in 1985 in Texas.
 By age 3 my family moved (for the first time I know in my lifetime) from the Oak Cliff neighborhood in Dallas to my mother’s home state, Alabama.
 Growing up with my parents was dramatic, sometimes dark, but mostly a happy play performed with set decoration of different scenery, props, and locations.
 It interrupted my life, broke any friendships I had formed, but over time I enjoyed the moving.

 It was when I was in the 7th grade that my father’s rolling stone behavior, his ‘can’t get stills’, began to change.
 Papa was a rollin’ stone, but he felt that it was time to grow some moss in the form of a house for his family to live.
 Somewhere we could truly call home and somewhere I could grow up and finish school.
-It wouldn’t be for a couple more years that he was able to achieve this, but he talked about it often at this point in time until it was achieved.
+It wouldn’t be for a couple more years that he could achieve this, but he talked about it often at this point in time until we achieved it.

-By the time my dad wanted to become stable we had already moved 9 different times total, with me attending 11 different schools (some repeated at times mind you).
+By the time my dad wanted to become stable we had already moved 9 different times total, with me attending 11 different schools (some repeated mind you).
 My mother and I were both ready for something stable.
 I assumed, originally, that my dad just wanted to ‘become stable’.
 It wasn’t until I was an adult that this wish of his to settle began before we had even moved back to Alabama.
-I had no idea my dad had begun to get sick, when I was still in 6th grade.
+I did not understand my dad had got sick, when I was still in 6th grade.